Power of Attorney | Read Time 3-5 Minutes.

-LPA’s are split into two categories: Health and Welfare or Property and Finances.
+LPA’s split into two categories: Health and Welfare or Property and Finances.

 A property and finance lasting LPA has the authority to deal with matters such as property, financial accounts, tax affairs and debts.
-A health and welfare LPA has the authority to deal with matters such as healthcare treatment, day to day care and any living arrangements.
+Alternatively, a health and welfare LPA has the power to deal with issues such as healthcare treatment, day to day care and any living arrangements.

-You don’t have to have both types of LPA at the same time, and if you want to choose different people for each LPA, you can do that too.
-If you’re thinking of making an LPA, you need to do so when you are still able to make decisions for yourself.
-Having some legal support when creating your LPA can be helpful, especially if you’re wanting to choose which LPA is being used.
-A lawyer can help you to outline any responsibilities
+You don’t have to have both types of LPA simultaneously, and if you want to choose different people for each LPA, you can do that too.
+If you’re thinking of making an LPA, you need to do so when you can still make decisions for yourself.
+Having some legal support when creating your LPA can be helpful, especially if you want to choose which LPA is used.
+A lawyer can help you to outline any responsibilities.

 General Power of Attorney

-A General Power of Attorney is typically used for a temporary period.
+We only use a General Power of Attorney for a temporary period.
 For example, you may use a General Power of Attorney if you:

 - Have a physical illness

 - Have had an accident that leads to a physical injury

 Lasting Power of Attorney (LPA)

 If you want someone to look after your affairs for a more elongated period, you can use an LPA.
 A Lasting Power of Attorney, or LPA, is appointed by the donor to act on their behalf.
 The donor selects an LPA to use if/when the donor loses their mental capacity.